 When I’m not in the classroom, or sitting in my office staring at the door and waiting in vain for a student to visit or a train to pass by, I’m at home watching classic movies with Anastasia, or listening to a Red Sox game on the satellite radio.
 She prefers shows with horses and cowboys.
 I love music, movies, and fashion from the 1940s.
 And I’m a sucker for epic historical dramas, especially Russian ones.
 I’m married to a hot redhead.
 We live in a house built in 1932 a few blocks from Galveston Bay.
-In addition to Anastasia, we have five other cats and my personal library of around 2500 books, at last count.
+In addition to Anastasia, we have four other cats and my personal library of around 2500 books, at last count.

 Note that Lee Hutch is my nom de guerre/plume.